Frequently Asked Questions

 How often should Mentors and Mentees meet?

 Once pairing is finalised, the details of each one-to-one mentoring relationship will be negotiated and agreed by the mentor and mentee.
+It is suggested that meetings, however informal, will occur 3-4 times a year.

-Will Mentors and Mentees receive training?
+Do mentors and mentees receive training?

 Supporting the Academy